agile-lab-dev/witboost-hasura-specific-provisioner/README.md

 Those environment variables are already templated in the Helm chart (see below).
 Customize them according to your needs.

 Logging is handled with the native Python logging module.
+The Helm chart provides a default [logging.yaml](helm/files/logging.yaml) that you can override.
+Check out the [Helm docs](helm/README.md) for details.

 To configure the `OpenTelemetry framework` refer to the [OpenTelemetry Setup](hasura-specific-provisioner/docs/opentelemetry.md).